z-silver/clj-reinit/README.md

 ## Caveats

 If compilation fails during a reload, you'll have to manually run `reset` after you fix your code.
 This is because reloading stops the system, which also stops the watcher component.
-You'll also need to call `clear-error`, because we use an agent to hold the system state.

 If you need to run commands in the REPL after having an auto-reload, you'll still need to run `reset` to make the new version of the code available in the REPL.
 For this reason, auto-reloading is actually off by default and needs to be explicitly enabled.